debaonline4u/Python_Programming/pandas_and_data_visualization/README.md

+### About Pandas package -
-### pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
+    pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis / manipulation tool available in any language.
 It is already well on its way toward this goal.
 ## pandas is well suited for many different kinds of data:
     • Tabular data with heterogeneously-typed columns, as in an SQL table or Excel spreadsheet
     • Ordered and unordered (not necessarily fixed-frequency) time series data.